OrchardCMS/OrchardCore/src/docs/reference/core/Placement/README.md

     ```

 For rendering content items, you could also use the following tag helper.
 Note: you need to add `@addTagHelper *, OrchardCore.Contents.TagHelpers` to your `_ViewImports.cshtml` file to load this tag helper.
+Ensure your project file also has a reference to OrchardCore.Contents.TagHelpers.

 === "Razor"